 Desirability: luxury goods companies must create and maintain desirability.
 One feature of desirability is a strong aesthetic appeal that is modern but related to traditional values; another feature is high price, which strengthens the product’s social status.
 The product’s rarity and uniqueness also increase desirability.

 Luxury is highly influenced by individual perception, and individuals’ definitions depend upon what they value (Hanna, 2004).
 However, it is possible to identify some common elements that are identified by various authors.
 Combining these elements provides a set of Critical Success Factors (CSF) that characterise luxury products and drive competition in the luxury market.
-Market experts (e.g., Altagamma, 2008) agree that because it is not possible to provide an operational definition of luxury, the best option is to identify a set of product features that luxury companies view as desirable.
+Market experts (e.g., Altagamma, 2008) agree that, due to the lack of an operational definition of luxury, the best option is to identify a set of product features that luxury companies view as desirable.

 4 - The Critical Success Factors of luxury